button presses may be received as two presses

 I am not sure this is a problem of Replicant.
 Can you tell whether it has the same behavior with CyanogenMod?
 As far as I know, DTMF implementation is very simply and should be flawless, but I could revisit the code if CyanogenMod doesn't behave the same.
 It could be an issue from the other party.
 Did you experience this with any other service that uses DTMF?

-Updated by Andrew Engelbrecht about 8 years ago
+Updated by Andrew Engelbrecht over 10 years ago

 i haven't tried it with any other numbers. also, i'm not using replicant right now. :-(